Mfigueira/Mfigueira/README.md

 - 🙋🏼‍♂️ Hi, I’m @Mfigueira
-- 💻 I’m interested in Software Engineering and Web Development, oriented to the Frontend of Applications
+- 💻 I’m a Software Engineer / Fullstack Developer, oriented to the Frontend of Web Applications
-- 🌱 I’m always learning!
-Currently focusing on React, JavaScript, and Full Stack Development
+- 🌱 I love learning about latest and coolest technologies - Currently focusing on React.js
-- 👀 I’m looking to collaborate on fun and exciting projects, to build myself up as a developer while having a good time
+- 👀 I’m looking to collaborate on fun and exciting projects, to build myself up as a developer, deliver optimal solutions, and have a good time!
-- 💬 How to reach me: [My LinkedIn](https://www.linkedin.com/in/manuel-figueira-77389390/)
+- 💬 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/manuel-figueira-77389390/)

 <!---
 Mfigueira/Mfigueira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.